-Push down on the rotary encoder (encoder PB) until the MTB outputs the letter R to let you know it's ready.
+Slide the power on/off switch to the on position and the MTB will send the letter R to let you know it's ready.
 Touching the paddle pads will generate dits and dahs both in sidetone and keyed output.
 If you press any of the message pads, the MTB will send an MT meaning the message slot is eMpTy.
 Even though the keyer uses a small amount of power when idle, be sure to turn the keyer off when not in use to prolong battery life.
 This is done by pushing down on the encoder until the keyer responds with an R followed by a K.